 - Last week, your child talked about the season of Lent in class.
-Ask your child what he or she remembers about Lent.
-If needed to help your child remember, you could watch this video. - Talk with your child about why Lent we, as Catholics, celebrate Lent. - During Lent, it is a good time to reflect and recharge.
+Ask your child what he or she remembers about Lent. - Then, listen to this story together.
+(The children listened to it in class.)
+Louie's Lent - After listening to the story again, talk with your child about why Lent we, as Catholics, celebrate Lent. - During Lent, it is a good time to reflect and recharge.
 As a family, make your Lenten commitments in prayer, fasting, and almsgiving. - o Examples: - Prayer- find a Lent prayer to pray nightly together, go to Mass, commit to reading a book of the Bible during Lent - Fasting-decide what you can do without during Lent- no electronics, limit screen time, give up candy - Almsgiving-participate in the Rice Bowl, give allowance to the Sunday church collection, volunteer to do chores for a neighbor in need - As you encourage your child to fast, pray, and give alms during Lent, use this prayer to follow Jesus's journey.
 Consider praying at the Stations of the Cross with your child.
 Look in the bulletin for upcoming times at church.